mrshadow-in/net-recon/README.md

 ### Prerequisites

 - Python 3.6 or higher
-- No external dependencies required (uses standard library modules)
+- No runtime dependencies required (uses standard library modules)
+- Development dependencies (for contributors):
+  - pytest: For running tests
+  - pytest-cov: For test coverage reporting
+  - flake8: For code linting
+  - black: For code formatting

 ### Setup